TRUFAMANIA

 Macroscopic characters:

-Ascomata: hypogeous, subglobose or irregular in form, sometimes with a basal depression, 1–4 cm in size, reddish brown, yellow brown, blackish, areolate or minutely warted.
+Ascomata: hypogeous, subglobose or irregular in shape, sometimes with a basal depression, 1–4 cm across, reddish brown, yellow-brown or blackish, areolate or minutely warted.
 Warts minute, pyramidal, flattened.

-Gleba: hard, solid, whitish at first, becoming light-brown, dark-brown at maturity, marbled with two kinds of numerous, thin, branching veins: the one kind dark-coloured and contain no air (venae lymphaticae, veines aquiferes of Tulasne, venae internae of Vittadini), the other white and conveying air (air-veins, veines aeriferes, venae externae)
+Gleba: hard, solid; whitish at first, becoming light brown, dark brown at maturity, marbled with two types of numerous, thin, branching veins: one type dark-coloured and containing no air (venae lymphaticae, veines aquifères of Tulasne, venae internae of Vittadini), the other white and air-bearing (air-veins, veines aérifères, venae externae).

-Odour: strong, tuber-like, smoked, sometimes garlicky.
-Easily detectable by truffle dogs, the truffle beetle (Leiodes cinnamomea) and truffle flies (Suillia spp.)
+Odour: strong, truffle-like, smoky, sometimes garlicky.
+Readily detected by truffle dogs, the truffle beetle (Leiodes cinnamomea) and truffle flies (Suillia spp.)

 Habitat

-Widespread species associated with deciduous trees and conifers, ripening in late autumn and winter, although you can find them year-round.
-We harvest them under holm oaks, in calcareous soils, in the same habitat as Tuber melanosporum and Tuber aestivum.
-They are often under thymes.
+A widespread species associated with deciduous trees and conifers, ripening in late autumn and winter, though mature specimens can be found year-round.
+Regularly collected under holm oaks in calcareous soils, in the same habitat as Tuber melanosporum and Tuber aestivum.
+Frequently found growing beneath thyme.

 Notes:

-The variability of this species, both macroscopically and shape and size of the spores, has led to the creation of many different varieties and even new species.
+The variability of this species, both in macroscopic appearance and in spore shape and size, has given rise to a large number of varieties and even distinct species.

 Tuber rufum forma lucidum (Bonnet.)
-Montecchi & Lazzari has a bright black peridium.
+Montecchi & Lazzari has a shiny black peridium.

-Tuber bonneti Roumeguère, synonymized or considered a variety of Tuber rufum, has very small spores (19–22 x 9–12 µm)
+Tuber bonneti Roumeguère, synonymised with or treated as a variety of Tuber rufum, has very small spores (19–22 × 9–12 µm).

-Tuber rufum Pico var. nigrum Mattirolo (=Tuber rufum Pico var. oungloun Bonnet, =Tuber rufum Pico f. melanica Cetto) has a black, warted peridium, with flattened, pyramidal warts and large, ellipsoid spores, up to 45 x 28 µm
+Tuber rufum Pico var. nigrum Mattirolo (=Tuber rufum Pico var. oungloun Bonnet, =Tuber rufum Pico f. melanica Cetto) has a black, warted peridium with flattened, pyramidal warts and large, ellipsoid spores up to 45 × 28 µm.

 Tuber rufum spores